-In January 2017 Jernigan was elected Distinguished Scholar and Fellow of the National Academies of Practice in Physical Therapy.
+In 2017 Jernigan was elected to be a Distinguished Scholar and Fellow of the National Academies of Practice in Physical Therapy.
 Members of this organization work together as an interdisciplinary force to influence national health policy, legislation, and promote quality health care through cooperative advocacy, practice, education, and research.

-Jernigan first began his physical therapy work at the University of Kansas in Lawrence, Kansas, with a bachelor's degree in exercise science.
-Jernigan then transitioned to KU Medical Center in Kansas City, Kansas, to earn his master's in physical therapy.
-Also at KU Medical Center, Jernigan later completed his doctorate in rehabilitation science.
+Jernigan began his work in physical therapy at the University of Kansas in Lawrence, Kansas, with a bachelor's degree in exercise science.
+He then transitioned to KU Medical Center in Kansas City, Kansas, to earn his master's in physical therapy and later a doctorate in rehabilitation science.

 Jernigan's research interests are primarily in the area of educational research, specific to physical therapy education and interprofessional education and practice.
 Much of his published work and presentations focus on the implementation of and/or outcomes associated with interprofessional experiences and practice.
 His conference presentations have also included work conducted through the LEARN PT laboratory.

 See Jernigan's Publications on PubMed.